Aflac life insurance review 2021

 What type of life insurance does Aflac offer?

-Types of life insurance you can purchase from Aflac include:
+Types of life insurance you can typically choose from Aflac include:

 - Term.
 The policy is set in place for a specific amount of time and premiums tend to be cheaper.